 Community Investment Grants – $1,000 to $5,000

-- One-stage: Letter of Inquiry submission.
+- One-stage: Letter of Inquiry submission accepted at any time.

 - Within four weeks, advisement of whether funding is approved.